-A: Once the sediment has trapped as much phosphorous as it can, it is saturated and the phosphorous remains on top of the sediment or in the water column.
-This phosphorous easily gets stirred up and algae start consuming it again to repeat the last process.
+A: Once the sediment has trapped as much phosphorous as it can, it is saturated and the phosphorous remains within the soft sediment layer, on top of the sediment, or within the water column.
+This phosphorous easily gets stirred up.
+The algae start consuming it again and the above process repeats.